nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_2/readme.md

 - Define the foundational elements of open science, which includes research products, the "use, make, share" framework, and the role of an Open Science and Data Management Plan.
 - List and explain the purpose of resources used to discover and assess research products for reuse, including repositories, search portals, publications, documentation such as README files, metadata, and licensing.
 - Develop a high-level strategy for making and sharing data that employs the FAIR principles, incorporates a data management plan, tracks data and authors with persistent identifiers and citations, and utilizes the appropriate data formats and tools for making data and sharing results.
-- Describe the software lifecycle and design a high-level strategy for making and sharing software that considers the the use of a software management plan, the tools needed for development including source code, kernels, programming languages, third-party software and version control, and the tools and documentation used for publishing and curating open software.
+- Describe the software lifecycle and design a high-level strategy for making and sharing software that considers the use of a software management plan, the tools needed for development including source code, kernels, programming languages, third-party software and version control, and the tools and documentation used for publishing and curating open software.
 - List the resources for sharing research products including preprints, open access publications, reference management systems, and resources to support reproducibility.

 ## Key Terms